Titan submersible implosion: Prior concerns

 Later in 2018, a group organized by William Kohnen, the chair of the Submarine Group of the Marine Technology Society, drafted a letter to Rush expressing "unanimous concern regarding the development of 'TITAN' and the planned Titanic Expedition", indicating that the "current experimental approach ... could result in negative outcomes (from minor to catastrophic) that would have serious consequences for everyone in the industry".
 The letter said that OceanGate's marketing of the Titan was misleading because it claimed that the submersible would meet or exceed the safety standards of classification society DNV, even though the company had no plans to have the craft certified formally by the society.
 While the letter was never sent officially by the Marine Technology Society, it did result in a conversation with OceanGate that resulted in some changes, but in the end Rush "agreed to disagree" with the rest of the civilian submarine community.
 Kohnen told The New York Times that Rush had telephoned him after reading it to tell him that he believed industry standards were stifling innovation.

-Another signatory, engineer Bart Kemper, agreed to sign the letter because of OceanGate's decision not to use established engineering standards like ASME Pressure Vessels for Human Occupancy (PVHO) or design validation.
-Kemper said the submersible was "experimental, with no oversight".
-Kohnen and Kemper stated OceanGate's methods were not representative of the industry.
-Kohnen and Kemper are both members of the ASME Codes and Standards committee for PVHOs, which develops and maintains the engineering safety standards for submarines, commercial diving systems, hyperbaric systems, and related equipment.
-Kemper is an engineering researcher who has published a number of technical papers on submarine windows, including the need to innovate.
+Some signatories stated OceanGate's methods were not representative of the industry.

 In March 2018, one of Boeing's engineers involved in the preliminary designs, Mark Negley, carried out an analysis of the hull and emailed Rush directly stating, "We think you are at high risk of a significant failure at or before you reach 4,000 meters.
 We do not think you have any safety margin."
-He included a graph of the strain of the design with a skull and crossbones at a red line of 4,000 meters.
+He included a graph of the strain of the design with a skull and crossbones at a red line of 4,000 metres.